nllz/IRTF-HRPC/draft-research.md

 Literature and Discussion Review
 ================================

 Protocols and standards are regularly seen as merely performing technical functions.
 However, these protocols and standards do not exist outside of their technical context nor outside of their political, historical, economic, legal or cultural context.
 This is best exemplified by the way in which protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition, the RFC on pervasive monitoring or global innovation policy for concrete examples {{Denardis15}}.
 To quote {{Abbate}}: "protocols are politics by other means".
 Since the late 1990's a burgeoning group of academics and practitioners researched questions surrounding the societal impact of protocols.
-These studies vary in focus and scope: some focus on specific standards {{Davidsonetal}} {{Musiani}}, others look into the political, legal, commercial or social impact of protocols {{BrownMarsden}} {{Lessig}}, {{Mueller}} and yet others look at how the engineers' personal set of values get translated into technology {{Abbate}},{{cathfloridi}} {{Denardis15}}.
+These studies vary in focus and scope: some focus on specific standards {{Davidsonetal}} {{Musiani}}, others look into the political, legal, commercial or social impact of protocols {{BrownMarsden}} {{Lessig}}, {{Mueller}} and yet others look at how the engineers' personal set of values get translated into technology {{Abbate}},{{CathFloridi}} {{Denardis15}}.

 Commercial and political influences on the management of the Internet's architecture are well-documented in the academic literature and will thus not be discussed here {{Benkler}}  {{Brownetal}}  {{Denardis15}}  {{Lessig}}  {{Mueller}}  {{Zittrain}}.
 It is sufficient to say that the IETF community consistently tries to push back against the standardization of surveillance and certain other issues that negatively influence end-users' experience of and trust in the Internet {{Denardis14}}.
 The role human rights play in engineering, architecture and protocol design is much less clear.